ovh/venom/executors/exec/README.md

 # Venom - Executor Exec

-Step for execute a script
+Step used to execute a script

 ## Input